fleetdm/fleet/handbook/product.md

 ##### Execution plan

-We will invest in sending the health of other installed agents and verify device enrollment in Jamf, Kandji, and SimplMDM.
+We will invest in sending the health of other installed agents and verify device enrollment in Jamf, Kandji, and SimpleMDM.
 In addition we will roll up mobile device management (MDM) and Munki data across the entire organization and teams.

 #### Self-service, 2-way IT

+Fleet is poised to enable an organization's employees to resolve issues with their devices on their own.
+Not only does this save time for IT administrators and security practitioners but it also builds trust so that an organization can focus on achieving their business outcomes together.

 ##### Execution plan